CompuTec/wms-docs/administror-guide/computec-gateway-service-installation/showing-the-operation-in-wms.md

 ![Fields](./media/5.png)

 6. After clicking the save button, the balance is added (we can zero the weight and add another weight).
-In the last step we confirm all our operations.
+In the last step, we confirm all our operations.

 ![Save](./media/6.png)